 I wrote about running nutrition and fitness on autopilot in Bullish Life: Gentlewomen Don’t Crash Diet.
 I wrote about motivating yourself with the power of disgust in Bullish: How to Motivate Yourself to Be Motivated.
-I think eating sugar is infantile; it makes my teeth feel hideous.
+I think eating sugar is gross; it makes my teeth feel hideous.
 So, I never eat sugar.
 I expend zero willpower on this.
 I need my willpower to get up early and write these columns before I start my second workday, on my other businesses.

 Nutrition and fitness are easy grabs, though.
 How can you automate making money, earning professional respect, philanthropy, etc.?
 These are topics for many other columns, but all are possible.